nicolasdespres/respect/README.md

 * Contextual validation error.
 * Document sanitizer: turn plain string and integer values into real objects.
 * Extensible API to add your custom validator and sanitizer.
+* Extensible macro definition system to factor you schema definition code.

 # Take a Tour!